SachaCardonna/SachaCardonna.github.io/_pages/about.md

 Research interests
 ======

 During my thesis, I design and implement arbitrary-order methods for partial differential equations arising in the modeling of water waves and wave–structure interactions.
-One of the systems I have studied extensively is the nonlinear shallow water equations (NSW), which represent a nonlinear hyperbolic system with source term:
+For instance, one of the systems I have studied extensively is the nonlinear shallow water equations (NSW), which represent a nonlinear hyperbolic system with source term:
 <div style="text-align: center;">
 $$
 \begin{cases}